lume/lume/README.md

 ###Getting Started
 This repository is for the codebase itself.
 The best way to get started with SamsaraJS is to clone the [base scaffolding repository](https://github.com/dmvaldman/samsara-base) and follow the install instructions there.

-We are also working to greatly improve the documentation.
-Currently the only documentation is in the source code and examples.
+You can find reference documentation here: [samsaraJS.org/docs](http://www.samsaraJS.org/docs).
+We'll be ading more "higher level" documentation and examples soon!

 If you have questions, join the [SamsaraJS Google Group](https://groups.google.com/forum/#!forum/samsarajs)